hashicorp/terraform-google-terraform-enterprise/examples/external-dns/README.md

-# EXAMPLE: Active-Active, External Services Installation of Terraform Enterprise into an Existing Network
+# EXAMPLE: Active-Active, External Services Installation of Terraform Enterprise

 ## About This Example